-What makes the life of a plant fulfilling is its sprouting, flowering and bearing fruit.
-When this happens, a plant lends goodness and beauty to the world before.
-In truth, even when it withers away, a plant nourishes the earth and future generations.
-Let us pray that, our lives can be of similar benefit.
+What fulfills the life of a plant is the sprouting, flowering, and bearing of fruit.
+When this happens, the plant lends goodness and beauty to the world.
+Even when it withers away, it nourishes the earth and future generations.
+Let us pray that our lives may be of similar benefit.

-God has given each of us a face.
-Whether it expresses love or anger is completely up to us.
-If we smile all the time, it will make others smile too.
+Whether the unique face God has given us expresses love or anger is up to us.
+If we smile, it will make others smile, too.
 If we have love and peace within, it will create such feelings in others as well.
 Then the whole environment will be filled with happiness.
-In this manner, in this coming year, may we be able to make our families, countries and world blossom more fully in love.
+In this manner, in this coming year, may we be able to make our families, countries, and the world blossom more fully in love.
 Let us step into the New Year with this prayer.
 Amma wishes all of her children a very happy 2015.

 Excerpts from Amma’s Teachings compiled by Team Amrita Yoga, Amritapuri